 Position yourself as a thought leader in your industry online and offline

-Creating content is time-consuming, so making the most of your content will ensure it is worthwhile.
+Content marketing is a time investment, so making the most of your content will ensure it is worthwhile.
 Producing industry leading articles will position you as an expert in your field.
 Don’t restrict your content by limiting it to your blog, get it out there!

 Make the most of your digital content by adapting it for press releases for your offline public relations strategy.
 By repurposing your content, you are improving the chance of reaching quality leads.
 Strong onsite content will build trust in your brand as it demonstrates you know your stuff.
 You can then use this to outreach to external websites too, creating links to your site and cementing your place as a thought leader in your industry.